The Signs of the Zodiac

 The Earth Triplicity

 The Earth triplicity has Capricorn as its cardinal sign, Taurus as its fixed sign, and Virgo as its mutable sign.
 It is a feminine and nocturnal (night) triplicity.
 Its triplicity lords are the Moon by night and Venus by day, with Mars participating.
 The Earth triplicity is particularly associated with the working of the land.
-The Persians associated these signs with the south because Capricorn marked the winter solstice which was the point when the Sun reached its farthest southern point.
+Earth signs are associated with the south because Capricorn marks the winter solstice which is at the southernmost point on the ecliptic.

 Next the moon, being near the earth, is allotted the houserulership of Taurus, Virgo, and Capricorn, a triangle earthy in nature and the next in order.
 It has Venus and Mars as members of the same sect […].
 Therefore for night births the moon has preeminence; in the second place is Venus; in the third is Mars.
 For day births Venus will lead; the moon will operate second; Mars, third.
 (Valens, Anthologies, Book II, Ch.
 1, Riley trans., 2010, p.
 25)